A little bit of black history: Anish Kapoor vs Stuart Semple

 Comparison between Black 3.0 & Musou Black

 As you can see here, Black 3.0 is no longer the "World's Blackest Black" paint.
 After testing, we found out that Black 3.0's true absorption rate is around 97.5%.
-Although Black 3.0's and Musou Black's absorption rates are almost the same (Black 3.0=97.5%, Musou Black=99.2%), you can see that there is a big color difference between the two.
+Although Black 3.0's and Musou Black's absorption rates are kind of close, (Black 3.0=97.5%, Musou Black=99.2%), you can see that there is a big color difference between the two.
 Musou Black has a matte texture and it is easy to make a non-reflective smooth surface.
 It is time to pass the black crown onto the next generation of black.

 One Step Closer to Anish Kapoor and Vantablack

 Inspired by Black 3.0, we have developed Musou Black in hopes of succeeding Stuart Semple's dream and create the new generation of the "World's Blackest Black" that is available for use for everyone.
 With Musou Black, we are one step closer to Anish Kapoor.
 Each step we take will bring us closer to Anish Kapoor until finally we'll be standing right next to him.
 Perhaps, one day we will be one step ahead of Anish Kapoor.